 Withdrawals from a course requires a principal's approval.
 The student must provide proof of extenuating circumstances that they cannot complete the course and parental approval before consideration by a principal.
-Any course that is dropped after the school year begins will be noted on the report card and becomes a permanent part of the student's transcript until the course is repeated and completed.
+Any course that is dropped after the school year begins will be noted on the report card and becomes a permanent part of the student's transcript.
 A mark of WF (withdraw-failing) will be recorded.